paymill/paymill-documentation/guides/add-ons/pay-button.html.md

 ```

 <p class="info">
-  The public and private keys must be exchanged for live operations - Don’t forget that!
+  The public and private keys must be exchanged for live operations - Don't forget that!
 </p>

 This part of the script gets the token that was passed as a form variable via POST (`$token = $_POST['paymillToken'];`) and generates a transaction object that is passed to the API PAYMILL.